maybebyte/anthesis/index.md

 # Welcome to anthes.is

-IMPORTANT: Today (Tue Jan 31 2023) I've noticed that NS records for my domain have been removed from the `.is` zone, and that the domain name itself is on hold according to information from WHOIS.
-I'm unsure why this has happened, but I'm looking into it.
-I received unexpected traffic from too many IPs to count, alternating between one specific page at a time in bursts.
-I'm guessing the site was linked somewhere, but it's really too early to say if those two events are correlated at all.
-The server itself appears to be OK, and I'm also OK.

 Maybe you already know how inviting and pleasant it can feel to interact with and learn about Unix-like operating systems.
 Or perhaps you regard them with less familiarity and ease because you have yet to fully discover how comfortable